-Question of the day: what's the difference between HTML's blockquote
+Question of the day: what's the difference between HTML's blockquote, q, and cite tags?

 <q>CITE is not for quotes or excerpts, but rather for titles of cited works,</q>